 ASSESSMENT AND ORIENTATION: The Marlin Orientation and Assessment Unit (MOAU) provides assessment and orientation services for youth committed to TYC.
 Services at the MOAU consist of a physical examination and medical history, educational and psychological testing, psychiatric evaluation, if necessary, specialized needs assessment, and initial assignment recommendations.
-Each youth spends an average of 45 days at the Marlin facility.
+Each youth spends an average of 55 days at the Marlin facility.
 Youth are re-assessed for medical or mental health reasons, if needed, by qualified clinical professionals at their initial placement facilities.
 Individuals who are recommitted may go through the intake process at Marlin again.

 STATE-OPERATED FACILITIES: After completing assessment and orientation, youth are assigned to either a state-operated or contract facility.
 The youth are confined under conditions that emphasize their positive development, accountability for their conduct, and discipline training.
 Further, youth are rehabilitated through education and productive work to become responsible citizens and reintegrated into society through a competency-based program of resocialization.
-Following are the 14 state-operated facilities: Al Price State Juvenile Correctional Facility, Corsicana Residential Treatment Center, Crockett State School, Evins Regional Juvenile Center, Gainesville State School, Giddings State School, McLennan County State Juvenile Correctional Facility, Marlin Orientation and Assessment Unit, Ron Jackson State Juvenile Correctional Complex Unit I, Ron Jackson State Juvenile Correctional Complex Unit II, San Saba State School, Sheffield Boot Camp, Victory Field Correctional Academy, and West Texas State School.
+Following are the 13 state-operated facilities: Al Price State Juvenile Correctional Facility, Corsicana Residential Treatment Center, Crockett State School, Evins Regional Juvenile Center, Gainesville State School, Giddings State School, McLennan County State Juvenile Correctional Facility, Marlin Orientation and Assessment Unit, Ron Jackson State Juvenile Correctional Complex, San Saba State School, Sheffield Boot Camp, Victory Field Correctional Academy, and West Texas State School.

 CONTRACTED FACILITIES: Contract care facilities are outside the TYC institutional system and provide services for particular needs that generally cannot be provided in an institution.
 These facilities include 24-hour residential treatment and services for female offenders with infants (WINGS program), sex offenders, and youth affected by chemical dependency.
-During fiscal years 2003 and 2004, 31 and 24 contract facilities provided services to Texas youth, respectively.
+During fiscal years 2005 and 2006, 21 and 18 contract facilities provided services to Texas youth, respectively.

 HALFWAY HOUSES: Halfway houses are used to provide youth with a transition between secure residential placement and parole supervision.
 While staying in a halfway house, youth can participate in education, employment, and community service programs, as well as acquire the skills necessary for independent living.
-During fiscal years 2003 and 2004, eight and nine halfway houses, respectively, provided services to Texas youth.
+During fiscal years 2005 and 2006, nine halfway houses provided services to Texas youth.

 PAROLE SUPERVISION: Youth released from TYC residential programs are supervised on parole for a period of time equivalent to the minimum length-of-stay associated with their classifying offenses.
-While under parole supervision youth are required to complete community service hours and may receive specialized treatment and counseling services if necessary, as part of their parole plans.
+While under parole supervision youth are required to complete community service hours and may receive specialized treatment and counseling services as part of their parole plans.